Juanjdurillo/intro_unix/processes/README.md

 }
 ```

 As an alternative to `fork()`, UNIX also provide the system call `vfork()`.
 This latter reuses the memory image of the original process and is intended only for programs which will perform a call to any form of `execv()` right after the call to `vfork()`.
-In addition, Linux provides the system call `clone()`, which allows a fine control of what is shared between the parent process and the child process. `clone()` is used also to create execution threads (lightweight process in Linux).
+In addition, Linux provides the system call `clone()`, which allows a fine control of what is shared between the parent process and the child process. `clone()` is used also to create execution threads (a lightweight process in Linux).

 # Relation between processes and files
 ---